yajidms/bot-gajelas/README.md

 ## 📋 Prerequisites

-Make sure you have VS Code or VS Codium installed (NEOVIM IS NOT SUPPORTED):
+Make sure you have VS Code or VS Codium installed (DOES NOT ACCEPT NEOVIM):

 * **Node.js:** (Version 21 or later is recommended)
 * **npm** or **yarn:** Node.js package manager